ibm-cloud-docs/containers/cs_troubleshoot.md

     Error from server (NotFound): mutatingwebhookconfigurations.admissionregistration.k8s.io "image-admission-config" not found
     ```
     {: pre}

-    If your uninstall worked correctly, there should NOT be a `image-admission-config` MutatingWebhookConfiguration resource.

-4. Retry the `ibmcloud ks cluster image-security enable` command.
+4. Retry the installing the add-on by running the `ibmcloud ks cluster image-security enable` command.

 <br />